AnnaDinaburgVulikh/Employee-Attendance-Management-System/README.md

 # Employee-Attendance-Management-System
-She Codes learning project for python course
+She Codes learning project for python course using PostgreSQL and PGadmin

 ## **Project Files**